Selective Invoice Finance And Invoice Auctions

 The cost will depend upon the nature of your business, your circumstances, the amount you want to raise and for how long you need the money.

-Invoice auctions work in a very similar way to that explained above.
-The key difference is that a the funding is not provided by the invoice finance company.
-Rather it is provided by investors that bid on your invoice, or batch of invoices, to win the opportunity to fund them.
-Similar to an Ebay style auction.
-This can lead to very competitive funding rates.
+Invoice auctions worked in a very similar way to that explained above.
+The key difference was that the funding was not provided by the invoice finance company.
+Rather it is provided by investors that would bid on your invoice, or batch of invoices, to win the opportunity to fund them.
+Similar to an auction.
+This approach has largely disappeared in recent years, as funders have moved towards whole ledger funding models.
+However, selective funding options still exist.

 We have undertaken some research into selective invoice finance and invoice auctions: